unik-name/help-unikname/docs/get-unikname/creating-unikname-organization.md

 **You have to copy and save preciously these informations!
 If you lost these informations, you'll also lost access to your cryptoaccount and your @unikname.**
 :::

+## Using a COUPON to create the organization @unikname

+Creating an organization @unikname requires a COUPON.
+If you have one, you can continue.
+Otherwise, it's time [to get in contact with the Unikname team](https://www.unikname.com/get-started/) to discuss about your Unikname Connect integration, your specific needs...

+You will get a COUPON in return.

 ## Create your @unikname

-Once you have your voucher, all you have to do is create your @unikname!
+Once you have your coupon, all you have to do is create your @unikname!

 **Don't forget to backup and secure your passphrase**, it will allow you to retrieve access to your @unikname in case you change your device.
 Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.